jbsohn/lokey-7800/README.md

 ---

+## A Note from the Developer

+**Full disclosure:** I’m a software developer, not a hardware engineer!
+Most of my experience is on the code side—so designing a reliable 7800 cartridge PCB with a microcontroller on board is *well* outside my comfort zone.

+If you see something questionable in my breadboard setup, or have tips for making this design actually work on real hardware, I’m all ears (and genuinely grateful).
+Honestly, this part is getting a little too deep for me… so any advice, critique, or hands-on help is super welcome. 😅

+---

 ## Hardware Prototype: Untested 7800 Simulator Setup

 LOKEY-Pokey-7800 isn’t just about the cartridge hardware—development requires a way to simulate the Atari 7800 and its cartridge bus.